 Staying away from other people.
 Spending all your time alone instead of with friends or family could be a sign of stress overload, depression, anxiety, or a social phobia.

 Intense mood fluctuations.
-Behavior that varies that between high energy, reduced need for sleep, and loss of touch with reality, to depressive behaviors such as sadness, low energy, low motivation, and loss of interest in daily activities could be a sign of bipolar disorder.
+A sign of bipolar disorder could be behavior that varies between high energy, reduced need for sleep, and loss of touch with reality, to depressive behaviors.
+These include sadness, low energy, low motivation, and loss of interest in daily activities.
 During the high energy period, or mania, high-risk behaviors, such as gambling, overspending, drug abuse, and high-risk sexual activity can occur.
 Suicidal thoughts can also occur.
-The length of time between, and the seriousness of the cycles, varies by individual.
+The length of time between cycles varies by individual.
+And so does the seriousness of the cycles.

 Other symptoms of mental health problems include:

 People who have emotional disorders don't have to suffer alone.
 They can get effective help.
 It's very possible to heal the mind with therapy and support services.
 Don't be afraid to ask for help.
 It's a sign of strength, not weakness.